Fintech Industry Overview

 Here are a couple tools you can use to implement it.

 Experian provides a consumer-facing API for retrieving credit score reports.
-The latter can also be accessed by authorised third parties online.
+The latter can also be accessed by authorized third parties online.
 You can generate full credit reports, FICO scores, public data, and conduct credit inquiries using ACS (American Credit Systems).

 TransUnion, Equifax, and Experian credit reports are generated through the Universal Credit Services API.
 UCS combines this information into a single unified credit report file.
 They also accommodate bulk requests.